Key Takeaways

 Southwest airlines carries the most passengers in North America.

-• Southwest is moving to reserved seating in early 2026 and now charges for bags, two features that once made them unique.
+- Southwest moved to reserved seating and now charges for bags, two features that once made them unique.

 Reward Program Ratings